 After undertaking home defence duties in 1940-41, the Territorial 7th Battalion was converted into a Royal Armoured Corps unit.
 This went on to fight in the Tunisian campaign in 1943 before landing in Italy where it fought its way up the peninsula, ending the war on the Austrian border.

 At the end of the war, 1st Battalion served in Egypt, Palestine and Greece.
-Then, in 1949, a year after its two regular battalions had merged, the regiment was sent to fight in the Malayan Emergency (1948-60).
+In 1948, it became a single-battalion regiment within the new East Anglian Brigade.
+Then, in 1949, it was sent to fight in the Malayan Emergency (1948-60).